 Reconciliation: Almost everyone within an organisation who deals with accounting – from entrepreneurs to financial administrators and accountants – know it well.
 It is the matching of entries that belong together in a ledger account.
 It is a simple but extremely necessary process.
 Online shops, for example, handle dozens of orders a day.
 These orders all have to be packaged and provided with an invoice.
-When the order is delivered to the customer, they have two options: if the product is good, payment is made.
-If the product is not satisfactory it is returned with all the relevant administration.
-In order to keep these records in order it is important that the entries are processed correctly.
+When a customer receives an order, they have two options.
+Make the payment if the product is good or return the product with all the relevant administration if the product is not satisfactory.
+In order to keep these records in order it is important to correctly process the entries.
 To do this, they have to be reconciled.

 Is reconciliation suitable work for humans?